 To pray without ceasing is to remain in a perpetual state of prayer.

-How Is it Possible to Pray without Ceasing?
+How Do You Pray without Ceasing?

 There are many different forms of prayer and ways to fill our days, hours, and minutes with passionate prayer.
 Here are some of the ways to engage in prayer that help us to know how we can pray without ceasing.